quanteda/spacyr/README.md

 #> Loading required package: spacyr
 # start a python process and initialize spaCy in it.
 # it takes several seconds for initialization.
-# you may have to set the path to the python with spaCy
+# spacyr attempts to find python with spaCy
-# in this example spaCy is installed in the python
+spacy_initialize()
-# in "/usr/local/bin/python"
+#> No python executable is specified, spacyr tries to find a python executable with spacy
-spacy_initialize(use_python = "/usr/local/bin/python")
+#> spaCy (language model "en") is installed in /usr/local/bin/python
-#> spacy is successfully initialized
+#> spaCy is successfully initialized
 ```

 The `spacy_parse()` function calls spaCy to both tokenize and tag the texts.
 In addition, it provides a functionalities of dependency parsing and named entity recognition.
 The function returns a `data.table` of the results.
 The approach to tokenizing taken by spaCy is inclusive: it includes all tokens without restrictions.
 The default method for `tag()` is the [Google tagset for parts-of-speech](https://github.com/slavpetrov/universal-pos-tags).